The initial directory structure, configuration files and public/private keypairs are created using the following command:

 tinc -n netname export \ | ssh bar.example.org tinc -n netname exchange \ | tinc -n netname import

-You should repeat this for all nodes you ConnectTo, or which ConnectTo you.
-However, remember that you do not need to ConnectTo all nodes in the VPN; it is only necessary to create one or a few meta-connections, after the connections are made tinc will learn about all the other nodes in the VPN, and will automatically make other connections as necessary.
+You can repeat this for a few other nodes as well.
+It is not necessary to manually exchange host config files between all nodes; after the initial connections are made tinc will learn about all the other nodes in the VPN, and will automatically make other connections as necessary.